 California Spanish Assessment

-Go to: Video Key Features of the CSA Testing Materials Practice Test Scoring Guides Test Administrator Tutorial for General Assessments Accessibility Resources Estimated Testing Times Reporting Test Security The CSA Communications and Outreach Toolkit Get Involved
+Go to: Videos || Key Features of the CSA || Testing Materials || Updated Training Tests || Practice Test Scoring Guides || Test Administrator Tutorial for General Assessments || Accessibility Resources || Estimated Testing Times || Reporting || Test Security || Get Involved

 The California Spanish Assessment (CSA), presented in Spanish, is available to serve the more than 1.2 million students who speak Spanish as their primary language, as well as those who are learning Spanish as an additional language.
 Every device used for testing must have the secure browser Link to external site installed.
-Stable, high-speed Internet is required.
+Stable, high-speed internet is required.

 The purposes of the CSA are to

-• measure a student's competency in Spanish reading/language arts and provide student-level data in Spanish competency,
+• measure a student's competency in Spanish reading/language arts and provide student-level data in Spanish competency;

-• evaluate the implementation of Spanish reading/language arts programs at the local level, and
+• evaluate the implementation of Spanish reading/language arts programs at the local level; and

-Who Takes the CSA?
-The targeted test-taking population of the CSA consists of students in grades three through eight and high school who are receiving instruction in Spanish in California and seeking a measure that recognizes their Spanish-specific reading, writing mechanics, and listening skills.
+The targeted test-taking population of the CSA consists of students in grades three through eight and high school who are receiving instruction in Spanish in California and seeking a measure that recognizes their Spanish-specific reading, writing, listening, and speaking skills.

 Visit the California Department of Education (CDE) California Spanish Assessment Link to external site web page for additional information.